 Stop two: Saratoga Springs & Lake George

 Another two hour drive north will bring you to Saratoga.
 This quaint town lies on the outskirts of Albany, giving you the ability to stop by the capital if you have extra time.
 If your visit is in late summer, you may be able to catch a horse race, or enjoy a day out on Saratoga lake with a boat rental.
-There during the colder Fall months?
+Are you visiting during the colder Fall months?
 Check out the Saratoga Winery before grabbing a nice dinner at Saratoga Prime, 15 Church, or Boca Bistro.

 If you have an extra day, head up to Lake George (about a 30 minute drive) for a hike up Prospect Mountain, or scale the Adirondack treetops at the Adirondack Adventure Center.